hamolicious/Steam-Achievements-Scanner/README.md

 # Steam-Achievements-Scanner
 A scanner that will let you narrow down your achievements by letting you search through them using a number of tools (including regex) written in Python 3

+If you're using the python version then the requirements are **Requirements:**
+1. requests>=2.24.0

+The executable version does not require anything other than the binary itself however I did find it to be very slow.

 <pre>
     Usage:
         -  steam_achievement_scanner.py <url_to_profile_achievements> <include_term> [start_html_file]